Nacel Open Door: Purpose

 Nacel Open Door, Inc. (NOD) is dedicated to promoting international understanding and language education.
-NOD believes it is essential for young people to develop a deeper awareness of their role as citizens of the world through direct experience in other cultures and languages, usually through homestays.
+NOD believes it is essential for young people to develop a deeper awareness of their role as citizens of the world, through direct experience in other cultures and languages, usually through homestays.

 History

 NOD was formed in April 1997 by the merger of Nacel Cultural Exchanges and Open Door Student Exchange.
 Nacel Cultural Exchanges was founded in France by language teachers in 1957, and homestay exchanges with the U.S. began in 1969.
 Open Door Student Exchange was founded in 1964 to provide intercultural learning opportunities to high school students and their families.

 Structure

 The Nacel Open Door National Office is located in St. Paul, Minnesota.
-Roughly 25 Regional Coordinators, assisted by more than 200 Local Representatives, organize the programs on the state and local levels.
+There are roughly 25 Regional Coordinators assisted by more than 200 Local Representatives who organize the programs on the state and local levels.
 NOD also employs both full-time and part-time employees to administer programs worldwide.

 NOD is a member of Nacel International, a group of partner organizations that promote Nacel programs worldwide.